 Tell your Personal Tutor

 It’s important that you make sure we are aware that you have limited access to IT or the internet.
 The best way to do this is by contacting your Personal Tutor or Module Leader and a quick email is probably the easiest way to do that.
-If you are unsure of who they are or how to contact them, you will have received an email recently, to your LJMU email address, informing you of contact details for your Programme Leader and Personal Tutor.
+If you are unsure of who they are or how to contact them, you will have received an email at the start of the academic year, to your LJMU email address, informing you of contact details for your Programme Leader and Personal Tutor.

 Ask for an extension

-If you are unable to submit work online or work is taking longer to complete because of limited IT access, contact your Module Leader or Personal Tutor for an extension.
-We do not know how long the current social distancing measures will persist, but extra time might allow you to gain better access to IT once social distancing measures to have been relaxed.
+If you are unable to submit work online or work is taking longer to complete because of limited IT access, contact your module Leader or Personal Tutor for an extension.
+We do not know how long the current social distancing measures will persist, but extra time might allow you to gain better access to IT.
 You can also use the MyLJMU app and complete the Personal Circumstances form in the MyServices area.
 You can do this from your phone as well as a computer.

 To work successfully you should try to create a suitable study space at home.
 If possible, make a space which is away from distractions that might make you lose concentration.
 This goes for digital distractions as well.
 There are a range of apps and tools on your mobile phone that can temporarily disable some of the more distracting tools that you use.